mattdean1/reMINDer/README.md

 ---

-We presented the idea to senior management, including a live demo, and recieved excellent feedback on both our presentation skills, and the app itself.
+We presented the idea to senior management (including a live demo!) and got excellent feedback on our presentation skills, our initiative, and the app itself.